greg

 BIO

-American Ethnic Studies and U.S. Political History, Robinson teaches courses on African
+History, Robinson teaches courses on African American history, Twentieth-Century U.S.

-American history, Twentieth-Century U.S. Foreign Policy, American Immigration History,
+Foreign Policy, American Immigration History, and visible minorities/racial groups, among

-and visible minorities/racial groups, among others.
-He received his M.A. and Ph.D. in
+others.
+He received his M.A. and Ph.D. in American History from New York University,

-American History from New York University, and a B.A. in History and French Civilization
+and a B.A. in History and French Civilization from the University of Pennsylvania.

-His latest book, A Tragedy of Democracy: Japanese Confinement in North America,
+Democracy: Japanese Confinement in North America, (Columbia University Press, 2009),

-(Columbia University Press, 2009) is an ambitious transnational history of the wartime
+is an ambitious transnational history of the wartime confinement of people of Japanese

-confinement of people of Japanese ancestry.
-It not only offers newly uncovered material
+ancestry throughout North America.
+It not only offers newly uncovered material that

-that extends existing accounts of the camp experience of West Coast Japanese Americans,
+extends existing accounts of the camp experience of West Coast Japanese Americans,

 but breaks new ground by studying those events alongside the treatment of ethnic